-In parts 3 and 4, students are exposed to the forefronts of geological (and oceanographic/ geographical/biological where applicable) knowledge, with the opportunity to conduct supervised original research.
+In part 3, students are exposed to the forefronts of geological (and oceanographic/geographical/geophysical/environmental/biological where applicable) knowledge, with the opportunity to conduct supervised original research.
 A significant field mapping project and report is undertaken (for all single Honours degree students and optional for joint Honours degree students), with fieldwork in the summer between parts 2 and 3 and the project completed during part 3.
-If studying for a MSci, in your final (part 4) year you will undertake a major research project which may involve external stakeholders and in which you will play a significant role in the design stage.